 Good debt?
 Appreciating assets

-Yet, if used properly, debt can potentially provide the leverage to accumulate personal wealth.
+Yet, if used properly, debt can also potentially provide the leverage to accumulate personal wealth.
 Very few people could afford to purchase a primary residence without a mortgage loan.

 Not all property appreciates in value, of course, but for most Americans, their primary residence is their single largest asset.
 As of 2018, U.S. homeowners are sitting on a record $5.8 trillion of “tappable equity,” defined as the total amount of equity a homeowner with a mortgage can borrow against their home, according to Black Knight, an analytics software firm.2